cloudfoundry/diego-notes/proposals/measuring_performance.md

 For an N-cell deployment, push 10 * N batches of the above mix, for a total of 210 * N LRPs with a total of 250 * N instances.
 These instances will allocate a total of 28.48 * N GB of memory, with non-crashing app instances accounting for 25.92 * N GB of this allocation.

-Fill 1000 Cells with 250,000 LRP instances from 210,000 LRPs (10,000 pushes of the above mix).
+For a 1000-cell deployment, this results in 250,000 LRP instances from 210,000 LRPs (10,000 pushes of the above mix).
 These instances will allocate a total of 28,480 GB of memory.
 Non-crashing app instances account for 25,920 GB of this allocation.

-Crashing apps will crash at a random period from 30s to 6 minutes to make their crash count reset once in a while, so that we can have crashing apps even after they would've been given up on.
+Crashing apps will crash at a random period from 30s to 6 minutes to make their crash-count reset once in a while, so that the deployment contains app instances that continue to crash indefinitely.

-Once the system is filled to this initial baseline, we will then generate some continual realistic load of pushing, starting, crashing, and deleting additional apps.
+We will push the apps N batches at a time, to make it easier to collect environmental data at each 10% increase in baseline load, and to fail faster if the environment is overloaded.

-For N batches of the seeding mix of apps, continually push the apps in the batches, wait for them to run or to crash, then delete them.
+Once the system is filled to this initial baseline, we will push an additional N / 25 batches of apps in parallel, measuring the time it takes these apps to stage and then start running.
+We will then monitor these apps and make sure that they continue to run as expected and to remain routable.

 ### Experiment 3: Fault-recovery